 Françoise currently serves on the Civil Society External Advisory Panel of the UN Population Fund (UNFPA), and on the Advisory Committee of the Health and Human Rights Division of Human Rights Watch.
 She was the Chair of the Leadership Programme Committee of the 2010 International AIDS Conference, a 20,000+ participant biannual scientific conference.

-She has contributed many articles to peer-reviewed journals such as Science, Health and Human Rights, Global Health Policy, International Family Planning Perspectives and Reproductive Health Matters.
-Her other publications include Global Implications of U.S. Domestic and International Policies on Sexuality, 2004; “Negotiating Sexual Rights and Sexual Orientation at the United Nations,” in SexPolitics: Report from the Front Lines, 2007; and “Advocacy for Sexuality and Women’s Rights: Continuities, Discontinuities and Strategies since ICPD” in Reproductive Health and Human Rights: The Way Forward, 2009.
-She has been quoted by BBC Radio, NPR, Washington Post, The Guardian(UK), Boston Globe, Associated Press, CBC/Radio-Canada, Philadelphia Inquirer and The Nation, among others.
+She has contributed many articles to peer-reviewed journals such as Global Public Health, Science, Health and Human Rights, Global Health Policy, International Family Planning Perspectives and Reproductive Health Matters.
+Her other publications include “Negotiating sexual and reproductive health and rights at the UN: a long and winding road” in The Remaking of Social Contracts: Feminists in a Fierce New World, 2014; Global Implications of U.S. Domestic and International Policies on Sexuality, 2004; “Negotiating Sexual Rights and Sexual Orientation at the United Nations,” in SexPolitics: Report from the Front Lines, 2007; and “Advocacy for Sexuality and Women’s Rights: Continuities, Discontinuities and Strategies since ICPD” in Reproductive Health and Human Rights: The Way Forward, 2009.
+She has been quoted by BBC Radio, NPR, Washington Post, The Guardian, Boston Globe, Associated Press, CBC/Radio-Canada, Philadelphia Inquirer and The Nation, among others.

 Françoise holds an M.A. in Political Science from McGill University and an LL.B. from the Université de Montréal.
 She was a law clerk to Justice Charles Gonthier of the Supreme Court of Canada.
 She speaks French, Spanish, and Russian.